Edric-Matwiejew/QuOp_MPI/docs/source/usage_example.rst

     qwao.execute(x0)
     qwao.destroy_plan()

-Simulation results can then be saved to disc as a HDF5 file using :meth:`~qwao_mpi.MPI.save`.
-This file type can be accessed in python using the `h5py <https://www.h5py.org/>` module.
+Simulation results can then be saved to disc as a HDF5 file using :meth:`~qwao_mpi.MPI.qwao.save`.
+This file type can be accessed in python using the `h5py <https://www.h5py.org/>`_ module.

 .. code-block:: python